mme/beakjs/README.md

 };
 ```

-Note that the function is available to the assistant when your component is mounted.
+Note that functions become available to the assistant as soon as their respective component is mounted.
 This is a powerful concept, ensuring that the assistant will be able to call functions relevant to the current context of your app.

 ### Let the Assistant Know What's Happening On Screen